mtso/toys/queue_notes.md

 # 3. User-managed nodes in the queue.
   - `queue3/src/main.zig::Queue`

-## Use case: event loop for asynchronous actions where results are polled.
+## Use case: event loop for asynchronous actions where results are polled in a single-threaded program.
+  - `eventloop1/src/main.zig`

 > When an action is requested (like reading from a file) it is placed on the queue.